CLARIAH/vocabulary-recommender/README.md

 3. Run `yarn recommend` to run the JavaScript code.
 > Run `yarn recommend --help` to see which arguments can be specified.

-> An example query would look as follows: `yarn recommend -t person -c class`
+> An example query looks as follows: `yarn recommend -t person -c class`
 >
 &nbsp;